International Mathematical Olympiad: Individual

-Gender gap and the launch of EGMO
+Gender gap and the launch of European Girls' Mathematical Olympiad

 Over the years, since its inception to present, the IMO has attracted far more male contestants than female contestants.
 During the period 2000–2021, there were only 1,102 female contestants (9.2%) out of a total of 11,950 contestants.
-The gap is even more significant in terms of IMO gold medallists; from 1959 to 2021, there were 43 female and 1295 male gold medal winners.
+The gap is even more significant in terms of IMO gold medallists; from 1959 to 2021, there were 43 female (3.3%) and 1295 male gold medal winners.

 This gender gap in participation and in performance at the IMO level led to the establishment of the European Girls' Mathematical Olympiad (EGMO).